 - The ALSP Market has grown by 145 percent since the first report of this nature was issued in 2015, with the most growth happening over the past two years.

-- The report’s position is that the rapid growth is a result of numerous factors including “stronger appreciation for the capabilities of ALSPs, such as their access to specialized expertise, ability to introduce efficiencies and control costs, and the flexibility they allow law firms and corporations in managing their headcount.”
+- The report’s position is that the rapid growth is a result of numerous factors including “stronger appreciation for the capabilities of ALSPs, such as their access to specialised expertise, ability to introduce efficiencies and control costs, and the flexibility they allow law firms and corporations in managing their headcount.”
 Additional external drivers noted included the increasing comfort level for remote work and the need for law firms to have a partner that can consult on legal technology.
-These sentiments are reflected throughout the legal industry and illustrate that having a partner able to offer flexible and customizable services is valuable.
+These sentiments are reflected throughout the legal industry and illustrate that having a partner able to offer flexible and customisable services is valuable.

-- At the end of FY 2021, the ALSP market was valued at approximately $20.6 billion, which represents a 45 percent increase in two years.
+- At the end of FY 2021, the ALSP market was valued at approximately USD$20.6 billion, which represents a 45 percent increase in two years.
 The compound annual growth rate for FY 2020- FY 2021 was also up five percent than the prior two years.

 - For the largest U.S. law firms surveyed, 26 percent plan to increase ALSP spend.
 For U.S. corporate legal departments respondents, this figure is similar at 21 percent.